harmeling/TRASHED2022-how-to-record-lectures/README.md

 **Note**: what program to use to the video of the webcam?
-I use "Visualizer" from IPEVO (however, lately it was showing ads, if you don't own an IPEVO, not sure whether they removed this "bug").
-If you are familar with the commandline and python/opencv you could also use a little script that Tobias Uelwer and I wrote for this purpose.
-It allows you to also choose the aspect ratio, mirror the image, make it grayscale.
+I use "Visualizer" from IPEVO (however, lately it was showing ads, if you don't own an IPEVO, not sure whether they removed that "bug").
+If you are familiar with the commandline and python/opencv you could also use a little script that Tobias Uelwer and I wrote for this purpose.
+It allows you to also choose the aspect ratio, crop and mirror the image, make it grayscale.
 The script is called `webcam-sh.py` and is included in this repository.
 Start it with `python webcam-sh.py` or with parameters, e.g.

     python webcam-sh.py -p 0 223 -s 0.302500 -c 300 0 680 720